ljones140/best-loan-caclulator/README.md

 I have used the approach that a unit is a unit of behaviour rather than an isolated component such as a class.
-Therefore in the unit tests the loan_calcutor_spec.rb is dependant on the Offer class as their behaviour as collaborators is a unit.
+Therefore in the unit tests the loan_calculator_spec.rb is dependant on the Offer class as their behaviour as collaborators is a unit.

 ## CSV format